Prateeksingchn/Git-Github-Notes/Readme.md

 ---

-Sure!
-Here's an improved version with more icons for better visual guidance:

----

 ## How to Initialize a Git Repository from Visual Studio Code

 Follow these steps to initialize a Git repository from Visual Studio Code (VS Code):